Sufficient Conditions for Robust Probabilistic Reach-Avoid-Stay Specifications using Stochastic Lyapunov-Barrier Functions: A Connection to Probabilistic Stability with Safety Guarantee

-However, if there exists a strictly invariant subset of $\Gamma$, nice properties appear.
+However, for non-strictly invariant sets ($p<1$), we are not able to show the Pr-U.S. property due to a geometric gap where we cannot arbitrarily set $\eps$ and $r$ as in Definition \ref{def: u.s.}.
+On the other hand, if there exists a strictly invariant subset of $\Gamma$, nice properties appear.
 This is not a surprise given \cite[Proposition 16]{liu2020smooth}.
 The possibility of such an existence occurs when the system admits a family of a.s. stable Dirac invariant measures for each signal $\xi$, which are strictly contained in $\Gamma$.
 We convert the statement into the stochastic context in the next proposition.
 The proof relies on a similar construction \cite[Lemma 15]{liu2020smooth} as Lemma \ref{lem: construct}.
+We skip the proofs for the following two statements.

 \begin{prop} For system $\sys$, any nonempty compact set $A\subseteq \dd$ with $\ppp^X[X_{t}\in A,\;\forall t\geq 0]=1$ is Pr-U.A.S. for $\sysp$ whenever $\delta'\in[0,\delta)$. \end{prop} \begin{cor} If $\sys$ satisfies a reach-avoid-stay specification $(\init, \Gamma, U, 1)$ with compact $\init$, then there exists a nonempty compact set $A\subseteq \Gamma$ with $\ppp^X[X_{t}\in A,\;\forall t\geq 0]=1$ such that for any $\delta'\in(0,\delta)$, $\sysp$ satisfies a stability with safety specification $(\init, A, U, 1)$. \end{cor}